mcbloch/mcbloch.github.io/content/cv.md

   Working in a team and taking responsibility is a second nature given my years of volunteering experience.

-  From various/continuous extra-curicular engagements, I have gained a broad experience in hardware, networking, security, ...
+  From various/continuous extra-curricular engagements, I have gained a broad experience in hardware, networking, security, ...

-  My current expertise can be found in web development, infrastructure and cloud; but I am always looking to learn more.
+  My current expertise can be found in offensive and defensive security, web development, infrastructure and cloud; but I am always looking to learn more.
 links:
   - uri: tel:+32-499-32-00-71